earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/03-into-to-lidar-and-raster/lidar-raster-intro/2018-02-05-raster02-raster-meta-data.md

  `+proj=utm +zone=18 +datum=WGS84 +units=m +no_defs +ellps=WGS84 +towgs84=0,0,0`

 ## Converting EPSG to Proj4 in Python
-A python package for this class called 'earthlabpy' contains a dictionary that will help you convert EPSG codes into a Proj4 string.
+A python package for this class called 'earthpy' contains a dictionary that will help you convert EPSG codes into a Proj4 string.
 This can be used with `rasterio` in order to determine the metadata for a given EPSG code.
 For example, if you wish to know the units of the EPSG code above, you can do the following:

 {:.input}
 ```python